aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_13.rst

 .. important::

-    As explained in the :vcisdoxygenmccl:`DANSource` documentation, the DAN DataSource requires that the ``OpenStream`` is called using the MARTe2 messaging system (see also the section :ref:`MARTeMessages`) before writing any signal to the DataSource.
+    As explained in the :vcisdoxygenmccl:`DANSource` documentation, the DAN DataSource requires that ``OpenStream`` is called using the MARTe2 messaging system (see also the section :ref:`MARTeMessages`) before writing any signal to the DataSource.
 In this example, this is implemented using the :vcisdoxygencl:`StateMachine` (see also the section :ref:`MARTeStateMachine`).

     Examples with the StateMachine component are covered later in the tutorial.